 Locke later described their tempestuous relationship in her memoir, The Good, the Bad, and the Very Ugly.

-#62 on The Greatest Movies for Guyssee more on The Outlaw Josey Wales
+#40 on The Best '70s Moviessee more on The Outlaw Josey Wales